bessey/vscode-rufo/README.md

-# rufo-vscode README
+# vscode-rufo README

-This is the README for your extension "rufo-vscode".
+This is the README for your extension "vscode-rufo".
 After writing up a brief description, we recommend including the following sections.

 ## Features